sheparddw/weather/README.md

-A super simple weather app that uses the user's specified city and api key to display current conditions.
+A super simple weather app that uses the user's specified coordinates to display a basic weather forecast based upon the noaa.gov weather API.

-Get your Open Weather API Key after signing up here: openweathermap.org

 ## Available Scripts